-Gouverneur Central School District's General Fund had \$35,358,784 in incoming monies and \$33,830,351 in monies going out, including transfers.
-The General Fund's balance increased \$1,528,433.
-For the 2019-20 fiscal year, we were able to limit the levy increase to 2.4%, which was within the tax cap limit.
+Gouverneur Central School District's General Fund had \$36,407,395 in incoming monies and \$33,767,599 in monies going out, including transfers.
+The General Fund's balance increased \$2,639,796.
+For the 2020-21 fiscal year, we were able to limit the levy increase to 1.9%, which was within the tax cap limit.

-The 2019-20 comparison of final budget to actual expenditures and year-end encumbrances highlights a few areas in the District's budget with large variances.
+The 2020-21 comparison of final budget to actual expenditures and year-end encumbrances highlights a few areas in the District's budget with large variances.
 These areas are Central Services; Teaching - Regular School; Programs for Students with Disabilities; Pupil Transportation; and Employee Benefits.
-The District closed its doors to students and most staff on March 13th due to COVID-19.
-Learning changed to 100% remote for all students.

 The Central Services area includes the utilities; repairs; maintenance contracts; supplies and custodial and maintenance staff for the District.
-The school closure on March 13, 2020 had an impact on the Central Services expenditures.
+Due to COVID-19 continuing into the 2020-21 school year, students were given the choice between in-person instruction and remote instruction.
+At times, the entire student population was receiving remote instruction due to an uptick in COVID-19.
+This had an impact on the Central Services expenditures.
 Reductions in costs were seen in substitute costs, utilities, repairs, supplies and BOCES services.
-All school buildings were closed to students and most staff through June 30, 2020.

 The major excesses in Teaching-Regular School is generated from instructional salaries, BOCES services, contractual, supplies, Extracurricular and Athletics.
 Instructional salaries are budgeted in General Fund but if grant funding is sufficient, some salaries are then charged to a grant.
 BOCES services are estimated during the budget process.
 An amount is built into the budget for needs not identified at budget time.
 These funds are then available if the need arises.
-The March closure eliminated planned opportunities and planned supply needs.
 Extracurricular and Athletics were also impacted.
-Spring athletic season never started.